NickMcConnell/Beleriand/docs/playing.rst

-the next keypress will be interpreted as an "underlying command" key, unless it is a caret (``^``), in which case the keypress after that will be turned into a control-key and interpreted as a command in the underlying Angband keyset.
+the next keypress will be interpreted as an "underlying command" key, unless it is a caret (``^``), in which case the keypress after that will be turned into a control-key and interpreted as a command in the underlying keyset.
 The backslash key is useful for creating actions which are not affected by any keymap definitions that may be in force, for example, the sequence ``\`` + ``.`` + ``6`` will always mean "run east", even if the ``.`` key has been mapped to a different underlying command.